Skip to content

 Efficiency optimization

-We find that if no swaps are performed in a round of "bubbling," the array is already sorted, and we can return the result immediately.
-Thus, we can add a flag flag to monitor this situation and return immediately when it occurs.
+If no swaps occur during a round of "bubbling," the array is already sorted, so we can return immediately.
+To detect this, we can add a flag variable; whenever no swaps are made in a pass, we set the flag and return early.

-Even after optimization, the worst-case time complexity and average time complexity of bubble sort remain at \(O(n^2)\); however, when the input array is completely ordered, it can achieve the best time complexity of \(O(n)\).
+Even with this optimization, the worst time complexity and average time complexity of bubble sort remains \(O(n^2)\).
+However, if the input array is already sorted, the best-case time complexity can be as low as \(O(n)\).

 [file]{bubble_sort}-[class]{}-[func]{bubble_sort_with_flag}